marketblocks/triangular_arbitrage_example/README.md

 See `triangular_arbitrage::run_iteration()` for the active stage of the strategy.
 This is where any order book updates are read and the associated sequences are checked for potential arbitrage opportunities.

+All marketblocks types and functions are located within the `mb` namespace.

 ### Running the Example Build